 The most effective technique is to place the trap directly at the burrow entrance and use a barrier of boards or other material to direct the animal into the trap as it leaves its burrow.
 No bait is needed in this situation.
 Trap placement elsewhere is much less effective, but sometimes the woodchuck can be enticed inside with fresh apple slices or fresh carrots or lettuce.
 Change baits daily.

-Lethal controls: use them cautiously, after careful thought.
+Lethal Controls.
+Use lethal controls cautiously, after careful thought.
 They can end up killing non-target animals.
 Gas cartridges are cardboard cylinders filled with slow-burning, asphyxiating chemicals.
 Locate an active burrow, and treat when you are sure the woodchuck is inside.
 Find and close all but one entrance, and prepare a sod plug for the opening.
-Attach the cartridge to a 3-foot branch, light the fuse, and place it well inside.
+Attach the cartridge to a 3 foot-long branch, light the fuse, and place it well inside.
 Immediately seal the entrance.
 Most failures with cartridges are from the fuses going out (often because loose dirt covered them, or they were thrown).
 Sometimes they fail because the woodchuck was somewhere else when the burrow was fumigated.
 Upon its return, it just re-opens the burrow.
 Never use a gas cartridge near flammables or under a wooden structure.

 Conibear traps are body-gripping steel traps that almost instantly kill an animal that tries to move through.
 If a pet or other non-target animal walks through one, there is no second chance.
 Use these traps only where you are certain the intended target is the only animal that can enter.
 They are usually placed just inside the burrow, to trap the occupant as it enters or leaves.
 Conibear sizes 160 and 220 are appropriate sizes for woodchucks.
-This risky method requires permits or licenses in many areas, so check first before using this.
+These traps are dangerous and most states require users of them to obtain a permit or license.
+Contact your state animal authority before attempting to use a conibear trap.

 Shooting is an option that has a low risk of harming non-target animals if done carefully.
 In many New England states, woodchucks can be shot by anyone with a hunting license, or by farmers on their own property, protecting their crops.
 In most New England states, there is no closed season on woodchucks.
 A .22 caliber rifle with hollow point cartridge is the most commonly employed weapon for woodchuck control.
 When shooting, take extreme care that the area is safe for a shot.
 A .22 caliber long rifle bullet can travel nearly a mile if it does not strike something first.
 They easily ricochet off hard surfaces.